javadnematollahi/python-assignment/57_OCR/DTRB/Readme.md

 ##  How to run

-To run this file you need to upload .... file in google colab and run it.
+To run this file you need to upload `DTRB.ipynb` file in google colab and run it.
 You should also read deep-text-recognition-benchmark repository in github to understand better.

 # results